edannenberg/kubler/dock/kubler/images/nginx-proxy/README.md

 ## kubler/nginx-proxy

-This image serves as an automated vhost proxy for any number of containers running on the same host.
+Automated vhost proxy for any number of containers running on the same host.

 Run this [Nginx][] proxy image with: